UmairSaifi2002/JavaScript-hindi/README.md

 # JavaScript-hindi
-This is my firat repository
+This is my first repository
+and now nobody stop me.